OpenEvalProject/evals/manuscripts/elife-63050/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/63050/elife-63050-fig8-v2.jpg)

 **Figure 8.:** GDNF-induced intraspinal regeneration analyzed in wildtype (WT) (A–D) and Rtn4/Mag/Omg triple knockout (tKO) mice (E–H) 2 weeks after L4 and L5 DR crush.
 (A) Schematic illustration showing intraspinal injections of LV-GDNF at the time of root crush and AAV2-GFP injections in WT mice.
 (B) Wholemount view of a GDNF-expressed WT illustrating hundreds of GFP+ axons largely remaining near the border.
 (C–C’) Transverse sections of a GDNF-expressed WT showing a number of GFP+ (green) or CGRP+ axons (magenta) that cross the DREZ and extend further into the dorsal funiculus and gray matter.
 (D) Quantitative comparisons illustrating significantly enhanced penetration of GFP+ axons across the DREZ.
 100 μm, 200 μm, and 300 μm, ****p<0.0001, df = 156; 400 μm, p=0.2446, df = 156.
 Two-way repeated-measures ANOVA with Sidak’s multiple comparisons test (WT: 13 sections, three mice; GDNF-expressed WT: 15 sections, three mice).
 (E) Schematic illustration of the experimental procedures in Rtn4/Mag/Omg tKO mice.
 (F) Wholemount view of a GDNF-expressed tKO mouse revealing intensely fluorescent area of the L4 and L5 DREZ (arrows), likely due to densely accumulated subdural GFP+ axons.
 (G–G’) Transverse sections of a GDNF-expressed tKO mouse displaying numerous GFP+ axons regenerating deep into dorsal horn.
 Asterisks denote CGRP immunoreactivity in deep dorsal laminae (magenta), presumably indicating enhanced regeneration of CGRP+ axons in GDNF-expressed tKO, as compared to that in GDNF-expressed WT.
 (H) Quantitative comparisons illustrating markedly greater intraspinal growth of GFAP-labeled axons in GDNF-expressed tKO than in GDNF-expressed WT mice.
 100 μm and 200 μm, ****p<0.0001, df = 174; 300 μm, *p=0.028, df = 174; 400 μm, p=0.9975, df = 174.
 Two-way repeated-measures ANOVA with Sidak’s multiple comparisons test (GDNF-expressed WT: 15 sections, three mice; GDNF-expressed tKO: 16 sections, five mice). ns: not significant.
-Scale bars = 200 μm (B, C, C’, F, G, G’).Figure 8—source data 1.This Excel file contains raw data used for quantitative analysis shown in Figure 8D, H.
+Scale bars = 200 μm (B, C, C’, F, G, G’).

 Compared to GDNF-expressed WT mice, wholemounts of GDNF-expressed Rtn4/Mag/Omg tKO mice more frequently revealed areas of the DREZ that exhibited conspicuously intense GFP fluorescenc, due to densely accumulated subdural GFP+ axons (Figure 8F, arrows; see also Figure 2—figure supplement 1).
 Indeed, serial sections often displayed abundant GFP+ axons at and beyond the DREZ, indicating markedly enhanced regeneration of GDNF-stimulated axons across the DREZ in tKO mice (Figure 8G).
 We also observed bright CGRP+ immunoreactivity in deep dorsal laminae that are usually devoid of residual CGRP+ staining, presumably indicating greatly enhanced regeneration of nociceptive axons in tKO mice (Figure 8G, asterisk).
 The number of axons that crossed the DREZ far exceeded that observed in GDNF-expressed WT mice, nearly tripling the number of GFP+ axons at 200 μm from the astrocyte:PNS border (Figure 8H).
 Therefore, elimination of myelin inhibitors enabled many more GDNF-stimulated axons to extend across the DREZ.
 It was also notable that the number of axons crossing the DREZ at 100 μm far exceeded the number of axons that entered the DREZ at 0 μm (i.e., astrocyte:PNS border) (Figure 8H).
 The number of intraspinal axons at 200 μm was also significantly greater than the number of axons crossing the DREZ at 100 μm.
 These findings suggest that elimination of myelin inhibitors enhanced intraspinal regeneration of GDNF-stimulated axons, largely by promoting regenerative sprouting or additional branch formation of parental axons at and beyond the DREZ.

 Collectively, these findings indicate that myelin inhibitors are indeed inhibitory to DR axons and can restrict their regeneration at the DREZ and beyond it within the spinal cord.
 They also demonstrate that genetic elimination of myelin inhibitors alone or combined with a conditioning lesion promotes minimal regeneration across the DREZ, reflecting their incomplete inhibitory effect.
 It can markedly enhance regeneration only in combination with a treatment that sufficiently enhances intrinsic growth capacity of DR axons.

-## CSPG removal further enhances intraspinal regeneration of GDNF-stimulated axons in tKO mice
+### CSPG removal further enhances intraspinal regeneration of GDNF-stimulated axons in tKO mice

 Lastly, we investigated the synergistic effect of CSPG degradation on intraspinal regeneration of GDNF-stimulated axons in Rtn4/Mag/Omg tKO mice.
 We microinjected LV-GDNF and LV-ChABC into dorsal horns and AAV2-GFP into DRGs at the time of L4 and L5 root crush (Figure 9A).
 At 2 wpi, wholemounts of GDNF/ChABC-expressed tKO mice revealed far broader areas of densely populated GFP+ axons growing into the CNS beyond the astrocyte:PNS border (Figure 9C, arrows) than in GDNF-expressed WT (Figure 9B, arrow) or in GDNF-expressed tKO mice (Figure 8F; see also Figure 2—figure supplement 1).
 Moreover, many GFP+ axons extended rostrocaudally close to the midline (Figure 9C, arrowheads), further evidence of enhanced intraspinal penetration and regeneration in GDNF/ChABC-expressed tKO mice.
 CS-56 antibody immunostaining confirmed effective removal of CSPGs in dorsal horns (Figure 9E).
 Serial transverse sections frequently showed GFP+ axons densely filling a broader and deeper area of the dorsal horn in GDNF/ChABC-expressed tKO mice (Figure 9E, F) than in GDNF-expressed WT (Figure 9D) or in GDNF-expressed tKO mice (Figure 8G; see also Figure 2—figure supplement 1).
 CGRP immunoreactivity on some sections was conspicuously bright, dense, and notably restricted to the superficial laminae, like CGRP immunoreactivity on the contralateral uninjured side (Figure 9F).
 Quantification indicated ~20% further increase in GFP+ axons crossing the DREZ at 100 μm, presumably reflecting enhanced regenerative sprouting, and ~60% increase in GFP+ axons at 400 μm in deeper portions of the dorsal horn in GDNF/ChABC-expressed tKO mice, compared to GDNF-expressed tKO mice (Figure 9G).
 These findings show that additional removal of CSPGs markedly and synergistically enhanced regeneration of GDNF-stimulated axons across the DREZ in Rtn4/Mag/Omg tKO mice.
 Therefore, like myelin inhibitors, CSPGs partially restrict DR axons at and beyond the DREZ, and their removal can significantly enhance regeneration across the DREZ only when combined with an intervention that sufficiently enhances intrinsic growth capacity of DR axons.

 ![Figure 9.](https://cdn.elifesciences.org/articles/63050/elife-63050-fig9-v2.jpg)

 **Figure 9.:** (A) Schematic illustration of the experimental procedures.
 LV-chondroitinase ABC (LV-ChABC) and LV-GDNF were injected into dorsal horn along the L4–L5 dorsal root entry zone (DREZ) in Rtn4/Mag/Omg tKO mice.
 (B) Wholemount view of a GDNF-expressed wildtype (WT) mouse.
 (C) Wholemount view of a ChABC/GDNF-expressed tKO showing broader areas of the DREZ and the CNS with densely accumulated GFP+ axons (arrows).
 Arrowheads denote numerous axons extending rostrocaudally close to the midline.
 (D) Transverse sections of a GDNF-expressed WT mouse.
 (E–E’) Transverse sections of a ChABC/GDNF-expressed tKO showing effective degradation of CSPGs confirmed by CS-56 immunoreactivity and many GFP+ axons densely filling broad and deep areas of the dorsal horn.
 (F) Transverse sections of a ChABC/GDNF-expressed tKO showing enhanced intraspinal regeneration of GFP+ axons and CGRP+ axons (magenta).
 CGRP+ immunoreactivity is bright, dense, and remarkably restricted to the superficial laminae.
 (G) Quantitative comparisons illustrating significantly more GFP+ axons in deeper portions of the dorsal horn in ChABC/GDNF-expressed tKO.
 100 μm, p=0.5389, df = 210; 200 μm, p=0.9891, df = 210; 300 μm, p=0.2358, df = 210; 400 μm, p=0.0074, df = 210; 500 μm, p=0.5805, df = 210.
 Two-way repeated-measures ANOVA with Sidak’s multiple comparisons test (ChABC/GDNF-expressed tKO: 19 sections, eight mice; GDNF-expressed tKO: 16 sections, five mice). ns: not significant.
-Scale bars = 200 μm (B, C, D, E–E’, F).Figure 9—source data 1.This Excel file contains raw data used for quantitative analysis shown in Figure 9G.
+Scale bars = 200 μm (B, C, D, E–E’, F).

 ## Discussion